markwigmans/fruitdemo/README.md

 A docker compose script is provided.
 The directory *config-repo* contains the configuration used.
 Start the application with:

 ``
-docker-compose up -d
+docker-compose --env-file env.dev up -d
 ``

 To start the scaling version do:

 ``
-docker-compose -f docker-compose-scale.yml up --scale frontend=2 --scale backend=2 -d
+docker-compose -f docker-compose-scale.yml --env-file env.dev up --scale frontend=2 --scale backend=2 -d
 ``

 The ports used are on purpose different from the application defaults, to be sure you test against the *runable jar* vs docker version.